 Property Damage Coverage

-What is Property Damage Liability?
+What is Property Damage Liability Coverage?

-What does Property Damage Liability cover?
+How is Property Damage Liability Structured?